PRESCHOOL PARTY THEME

-I know that planning a kids birthday party (and maybe this is your first) can be quite scary and stressful, especially if it is your first attempt, but just take a deep breath and then relax as I am going to guide you all the way :).
+I know that planning a kid's special birthday (and maybe this is your first) can be quite scary and stressful, especially if it is your first attempt, but just take a deep breath and then relax as I am going to guide you through this special birthday event.

 The main thing to think about is that birthday parties for this age group need a bit of thought and planning.
 The reason being is that preschool kids need supervision and guidance to keep them safe.
 That means that you may well need to enlist the help of family and friends and if they are like mine, I am sure many will be glad to help.

-However the preschool age is a really great age as they are beginning to understand the concept that this is a party for them.
+However the preschool age is a really great age as they are beginning to understand the concept that this is for them.

 Also bear in mind that some of the themes have games geared to school age kids.
 You can still play them with preschoolers, but just adapt the rules a little such as not having winners and losers.